thebiggive/donate-frontend/README.md

 ### Debugging Internet Explorer

+If you only need to check an issue that is already happening on staging, the easiest way is through a manual test session on [TestingBot](https://testingbot.com/).

-It is possible, though fiddly, to test Internet Explorer 11 complete with live reload.
+It is possible, though more fiddly, to test Internet Explorer 11 complete with live reload to dig into an issue while trying changes locally.
 These steps were used on macOS but should work cross-platform:

 * Temporarily target ES5 for local builds - makes output less optimised but this is necessary to use the local server with IE11: in the project root `tsconfig.json` change the config to `... "target": "es5", ...`.
 Do not commit this change outside of a debug branch!
 * Get the latest [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and a free [test image from Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)